ilang-dev/i/README.md

-`compose` wires the leaves of one graph to the roots of another. `chain` does the inverse, wiring the roots of one graph to the leaves of another. `fanout` merges the inputs of two graphs, intuitively performing two different computations on the same set of inptus. `pair` concatenates the roots and leaves of two graphs such that they together can be handled as a single graph.
+`compose` wires the leaves of one graph to the roots of another. `chain` does the inverse, wiring the roots of one graph to the leaves of another. `fanout` merges the inputs of two graphs, intuitively performing two different computations on the same set of inputs. `pair` concatenates the roots and leaves of two graphs such that they together can be handled as a single graph.
 `swap` swaps the order of the first two roots of a single graph.